mscharl/viewport-helper/README.md

 $viewport-helper-breakpoints: $breakpoints;
 ```

 Your Breakpoint map should look like this.
+And make sure that the breakpoints are sorted by size.

 ```scss
 $breakpoints: (